Horse64/core.horse64.org/docs/Language Specs/Concurrency Model.md

    other parallel funcs are meant to only access the object with either none, or both of these values changed.

-**Not using a threading lock for parallel access can cause severe program errors like unpredictable results and crashes of your code.** ([HVM itself](/docs/Resources.md#hvm) should handle it fine.)
+**Note:** not using a threading lock for parallel access can cause **⚠️ severe and insideous program errors** like unpredictable wrong results, timing-induced failures, and crashes of your code.** ([HVM itself](/docs/Resources.md#hvm) should handle it fine, but your code may not.)

-Make sure to check any third-party Horse64 libraries to ensure they won't run multiple funcs of yours in parallel either.
-The official integrated functionality doesn't do this without a warning in its documentation and also doesn't do this by default.
+**Note:** make sure to check any third-party Horse64 libraries to ensure they won't unexpectedly run funcs of your own in parallel either, for example via callbacks.
+The official integrated functionality doesn't do this without a warning in its documentation and also shouldn't ever do this by default.

 Formal rules for later `func`s